 - In some cases, light forces related to beam deflections by refraction are relevant.

-Unusual phenomena such a negative refraction can occur with photonic metamaterials, which can have a negative refractive index.
+Unusual phenomena such a negative refraction [3, 4] can occur with photonic metamaterials with a negative refractive index, at certain photonic metasurfaces, or with certain photonic crystals.
 Here, the refracted beam can be on the same side of the surface normal as the incident beam.